kaBeech/tensort/README.md

 favorable spread of results to combine with Bubblesort than a Forward Rotationsort does.

-Here are the results of running (Reverse) Rotationsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements:
+Here are the results of running (Reverse) Rotationsort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements: